infovizin/_/washing-machine.md

 * Position the washing machine at a suitable place.

   :point_right: If you are replacing the washing machine, make sure to recycle your old machine.
-## Electrical Connection
-* Check the power supply connection before plugging in.
-* Turn on the main control button when the machine is ready for wash.
 ## Water Supply
 * Connect the water inlet PVC hoses to the special miniature valves.
 * Connect the red hose for hot water supply.